 Although we are in the heart of the season for colds, viruses, and the flu, kids get sick all year round.
 As parents, we quickly learn that this comes with the territory.
 Many parents find themselves wading through a pool of gross mucus, phlem, and boogers at least half the year!
 I know you are as sick (excuse the bad pun) of it as I am.
 The good news is that we can do something about it!
-There are ways to boost our child’s immune system that are effective and easy to manage with a little planning.
+There are immune boosters for kids that are effective and easy to manage with a little planning.

 1. Decrease Sugar